Hi! It's me, Sushrita Rakshit 👋

 Jonathan Ivey, Shivani Kumar, Jiayu Liu, Hua Shen, Sushrita Rakshit, Rohan Raju, Haotian Zhang, Aparna Ananthasubramaniam, Junghwan Kim, Bowen Yi, Dustin Wright, Abraham Israeli, Anders Giovanni Møller, Lechen Zhang, David Jurgens

-Association for Computational Linguistics (ACL 2026 Findings)
+Findings of the Association for Computational Linguistics

 In My Undergraduate Days:

-Fall 2024: SI 301 -- Models of Social Information Processing (Network Science and Intro Game Theory)
+Fall 2024: SI 301 Models of Social Information Processing (Network Science and Intro Game Theory)

-Winter 2025: SI 339 -- Web Design, Development, and Accessibility
+Winter 2025: SI 339 Web Design, Development, and Accessibility (HTML, CSS, JavaScript, and accessibility best practices)

 Q: How do I pronounce your last name?